top of page

 Psychotherapist, MA, MBACP (Accred)

-Qualifying with a master’s degree in Expressive Arts Therapies from Lesley University, one of the most recognised Expressive Arts Therapies programs internationally.
-Eleanor has over 18 years experience working with children, young people, and adults in clinical, educational, medical and therapeutic environments.
+Qualifying with a master’s degree in Expressive Arts Therapies from Lesley University, one of the most recognised Expressive Arts Therapy programs internationally.
+Eleanor has over 20 years experience working with children, young people, and adults in clinical, educational, medical and therapeutic environments.

 Eleanor is an accredited client-centred holistic practitioner, integrating approaches including Cognitive Behavioural Therapy, Expressive Therapies, Person Centred Therapy, Systemic Therapy, and Psychodynamic Therapy.
 Eleanor has master’s level training in mental health counselling, and has extensive experience specialising as a mental health practitioner.